KKanakaraj/Amazon-Reviews-Infectious-Disease/README.md

 # Improvement of the Amazon Recommendation System

 # Abstract
-In our project, we aim at improving the Amazon Product Recommendation System for large scale Amazon groceries and gourmet food dataset by assessing and analyzing reviews of users.
  Today world has become a highly connected place in which networks are associated in our day-to-day lives.
 As we begin to enter the new era of Big Data, the contemporary Recommender System faces greatly increased data size and complexities.
-Previous computational models and experience on small data may not hold today, thus, how to build an efficient and robust system has become an important issue for many practitioners.
-How to extract meaningful knowledge from the massive data becomes an important issue and attracts increasing attention on it.
+Previous computational models and experience on small data may not hold today, thus, how to build an efficient and robust system and how to extract meaningful knowledge from the massive data becomes an important issue and attracts increasing attention on it.
 For a user it is getting harder to reach the relevant food product items according to his/her personal taste and preferences.
 It could be better and convenient, if the websites give them some smart advices and also could think from customer‘s perspective of view and provide products that customers never thought but will love when they saw them.
+In our project, we aim at improving the Amazon Product Recommendation System for large scale Amazon groceries and gourmet food dataset by analyzing the reviews of users.

-Using Natural Language Processing (NLP) on the [Amazon Grocery and Gourmet Food Product reviews](http://jmcauley.ucsd.edu/data/amazon/) database and [FDA food recalls](https://open.fda.gov/downloads/), we want to detect products that may be harmful and provide alternative options to customers.
-This may be done by graph based time-link prediction.
+Using Natural Language Processing (NLP) on the [Amazon Grocery and Gourmet Food Product reviews](http://jmcauley.ucsd.edu/data/amazon/) database and [FDA food recalls](https://open.fda.gov/downloads/), we want to distinguish products that users like and dislike and by building a time based link prediction to provide best recommendations to the customers.

 In our data story we will try show how a general bad review of a product (i.e. because of personal taste or false expectations of the user) should be distinguished from health related ones.
 Using the FDA dataset will help us relating reviews to actual recalls of food products.
 The overall goal is to enhance Amazon's user experience by considering possible health threats.
 This would encourage retailers to maintain quality standards, could improve quality of food products and eventually enhance health and life quality of people.

 # Research questions
 * Can possibly harmful products from Amazon's grocery and food products be detected by analyzing user reviews?